Assiscunk Creek

+Name

 The name Assiscunk (also spelled Assiscunke or Essiscunk) came from the Lenape language meaning "muddy creek".
+The name of the creek was also applied to the Axion people, a band of Lenape Indians who lived in the region until the late 17th century.

 Other names were Wissahisk River, Birch Creek, and Barracks Creek.

+Location

 Assiscunk Creek is approximately 17 mi long, and drains an area of approximately 60 sqmi of Burlington County, New Jersey.
 It originates in Springfield Township, and soon forms the border between Springfield Township and Mansfield Township.
 It is fed by Annaricken Brook, and then by Crafts Creek just at the U.S. Route 206 crossing.
 Assiscunk Branch and Barkers Brook enter between U.S. Route 206 and the New Jersey Turnpike crossing.
 The creek begins to widen on the outskirts of Burlington City, where it empties into the Delaware River.

+Ecology and pollution

 Wetlands along the creek are habitats for many species, among them the bog turtle, which is considered a threatened and endangered species.

 The creek is designated as suboptimal under Habitat Analysis, and has moderately impaired waters, a major improvement from recent decades when the river was designated as severely impaired or having marginal habitat conditions.

 Pollution is a problem for the Assiscunk Creek, and much of this comes from non-point sources.
 The land around the creek is mostly agricultural, but there are areas of urban surfaces and forest as well.
-Assiscunk Creek is still an impaired river, but has improved greatly in recent years thanks to hard efforts to stop the pollution.
+Assiscunk Creek is an impaired river but has improved greatly in recent years thanks to hard efforts to stop the pollution.